Originally published: 24 March 2026

 Supporting safe working environments

 Respirators play a vital role in protecting workers from airborne hazards.
-By selecting the correct mask type and ensuring consistent use, businesses can reduce risk and maintain compliance across a wide range of industries.
+By selecting the correct mask type and ensuring consistent use, businesses can reduce risk and support safer working environments across a wide range of industries.